kandelb1/ITB-ExtraStats-Mod/README.md

 - - Tiles Destroyed *(cracked tiles turned into holes)*
 - - Vek Pitted *(vek killed via falling into hole)*

-Whenever you lose or win a run, extra stats will save your stats to be viewed back at a later time via the *Modded Stats Browser*.
+Whenever you lose or win a run, extra stats will save your stats to be viewed back at a later time via the *Extra Stats Browser*.
 <img src="repository-resources/modded_stats_browser.png" />
 Scroll through the list and click on a game to view your extra stats.